Bangabhaban: Status

-One of the most important symbols of the Bangladesh government, the Bangabhaban holds a status akin to the official residence and office of heads of states around the world.
+One of the most important symbols of the Bangladeshi government, the Bangabhaban holds a status akin to the official residence and office of heads of states around the world.
 The palace is an important historical landmark and the centre of media and tourist attraction.
 Special public ceremonies are held during Independence Day of Bangladesh on 26 March every year.
 The Bangladesh president frequently holds meetings, conferences and state dinners for all occasions representing Bangladesh, including national leaders, intellectuals and visiting foreign heads of states and ambassadors.
 The traditions and pomp of the palace are a symbolic indication of the presidency's ceremonial superiority to other public and national institutions.

 Structure

-The Bangabhaban is a mix of Moghul architecture with touches of British era designs that typify numerous buildings of the British-era (1857–1947) in Dhaka.
-With the reconstruction between 1961 and 1964, many elements of Islamic architecture and Bangla styles were incorporated.
+The Bangabhaban is built in an Indo-Saracenic style that typify numerous buildings during the British colonial era in Dhaka.
+With the reconstruction of the complex during the 1960s, it incorporated various elements from Islamic and Bengali architectures.
 The palace has high boundary walls on all four sides.
 The main building is a three-storeyed palatial complex, around which stands extensive greenery and tree cover.
 The floorspace of the ground floor is 7000 square metres.
 The president's residence is on the north-east corner, comprising two storeys of two suites along with five well-furnished spacious bedrooms.

 The president's office, the office of the civil and military secretaries and other presidential officials, and separate rooms for audience with local and foreign visitors are also located in the ground floor.
 In addition, there is a cabinet room, banquet hall, darbar hall (court), state dining hall, a small auditorium and a lounge for local visitors.
 In addition to the president's residence, there are five rooms for officials, a control room and a studio in the first floor.
 In the second floor, there are four suites for foreign heads of state and government.

 The Bangabhaban has an open compound of 50 acre of land.
 The security office, post office, bank, cafeteria hall, tailoring shop, a three-domed mosque and barracks of the president's guard regiment are located in the vicinity of the main gate of the Bangabhaban.
 The residential quarters for officers and staff of the President's office are located in three outlying areas of Bangabhaban.
-There are also two bungalows one for the military secretary and the other for the assistant military secretary.
+There are also two bungalows: one for the military secretary and the other for the assistant military secretary.